' '

 In the effort to make “mindfulness” totally non-sectarian some training programs focus almost entirely on strengthening concentration and the ability to stay with present-moment experience, with little or no emphasis on compassion.
 This has made the mindfulness movement vulnerable to the argument that, for instance, there could be such a thing as a “mindful” terrorist or a "mindful" bank robber.

 Of course, something seems very wrong with this, since kindness and compassion are at the core of almost every meditative tradition.
-This month, we explore the power of compassion and kindness.
-There are a number of videos this month, but they are all short and flow one into another:
+There are a number of videos in this module, but they are all short and flow one into another:

-In "Be Kind.
-Always.", mindfulness teacher Jamie Derrick talks about this personal guideline which has been central to her life for many years.
+In the video, "Be Kind.
+Always.", mindfulness teacher Jamie Derrick shares how, for many years now, she has taken this saying as her personal motto.
 This is not a "wimpy-walk-on-me" kindness but a strong, "say-what-needs-to-be-said" kindness.
-Being kind does not necessarily mean backing down when a hard truth needs to be told or when we need to protect ourselves.
+Being kind does not necessarily mean backing down when a hard truth needs to be told or when we need to protect ourselves or others.
+In recognition of this, Jamie told us recently that she has modified her personal motto so that it is now "Be kind.
+Be true.
+Always."
 Jamie reminds us that kindness is possible in any circumstance when intelligence and wisdom are applied.

 In Tara Brach's A "real" Good Samaritan, she shares a surprising story about a modern-day good Samaritan in the form of a British train conductor.
 Empathy: The Human Connection is a powerful short from Cleveland Clinic which transports us into other peoples' inner worlds and Grand Central Station, narrated by Sharon Salzberg, reminds us that the people around us want the same things that we want (e.g., happiness, love, ease, health) and she opens the possibility of seeing our shared humanity in the most common of places.